bazel-contrib/rules_nodejs/examples/angular/README.md

 If you're a full-stack developer, you might be using Bazel for your backend already.
 In this case, you should install Bazel following instructions at http://bazel.build.
 Also install `ibazel`, which is a watch mode for Bazel not included in the standard distribution.
 See https://github.com/bazelbuild/bazel-watcher#installation.
-The `WORKSPACE` file has a `check_bazel_version` call which will print an error if your Bazel version is not in the supported range.
+You should have a `.bazelversion` file which will ensure Bazel prints an error if your Bazel version is not in the supported range.
 You simply run `bazel` commands shown below, and don't need to install NodeJS, yarn, or any other dependencies.

 ## Development